If you’re new to Medicare and don’t sign up for Part B when you’re first eligible, you’ll have to pay the Part B late enrollment penalty.

 What is the Part B Late Enrollment Penalty?

 The late enrollment penalty is imposed on people who do not sign up for Part B when they’re first eligible.
-If you have to pay a penalty, you’ll continue paying it every month for as long as you have Medicare Part B. Here are some examples of the way the penalty works.
+If you have to pay a penalty, you’ll continue paying it every month for as long as you have Part B. Here are some examples of the way the penalty works.

 - Suppose your IEP ended on November 30th, but you waited and signed up on January 25th, during the next open enrollment period.
 Because you didn’t let a full 12-month period go by, you will not pay a penalty.